savonet/book/installation.md

 Libraries used by Liquidsoap
 ----------------------------

-All names below refer to *opam package names* — install any of them with `opam install <name>` and Liquidsoap will be automatically rebuilt with the corresponding feature enabled.
+All names below refer to *opam package names*.
+Install any of them with `opam install <name>` and Liquidsoap will be automatically rebuilt with the corresponding feature enabled.
 The full list of what is compiled into a particular binary can be queried with `liquidsoap --build-config`.